Today we will visit the most sacred site of the Bahai religion: Bahai Gardens in Acre.

 And now, after covering the basics, let’s visit the gardens.

-Most of the gardens go along a straight alley.
+Most of the terraces go along a straight alley.

 Also, just after the entrance arch, to the right, you can find restrooms.